Cyclone Hudhud heads for India, after battering Andaman and Nicobar islands

 "Thereafter, the system would continue to move west-northwestwards, intensify further into a severe cyclonic storm during the next 24 hours and subsequently into a very severe cyclonic storm during subsequent 36 hours."

-Hudhud is expected to hit land between the key port city of Vishakhapatnam in rice-growing Andhra Pradesh and the resort of Gopalpur in the neighbouring iron ore mining state of Odisha, it added.
+Hudhud is expected to hit land between the key port city of Vishakhapatnam in rice-growing Andhra Pradesh and the resort of Gopalpur in the neighboring iron ore mining state of Odisha, it added.

 In the Andaman and Nicobar islands, authorities shut schools, canceled ferry services and warned off fishermen.